dev-dom/Python/README.md

 # Python
-Most of the code posted represents my solution to classic interview questions
+Most of the code posted represents small utilities used in the day by day SRE work